Welcome to Volume 9 of Executed to Suppress His Message.

 But what is more importantly for you and me, is that God has promised to forgive and grant great blessings to each and every Christian.

 So regardless of the failures you’ve had in your life, or what terrible sins you’ve committed, you need to gratefully accept God’s infinite forgiveness — then rededicate your life to believing and following Jesus Christ.

 Read what Jesus promised to those who believe and follow Him:

 He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne (Revelation 3:21).

 He who overcomes, and he who keeps My deeds until the end, to him I will give authority over the nations; and he shall rule them with a rod of iron, as the vessels of the potter are broken to pieces, as I also have received authority from My Father; and I will give him the morning star.
 He who has an ear, let him hear what the Spirit says to the churches (Revelation 2:26-29).

-Did you notice how this incredible promise was made to those who are in churches?
+And did you notice how this last promise was made to those whom are in churches?

 But There’s A Requirement

 As we just read in the Book of Revelation, only those who “overcome” will be allowed rule in the Kingdom of God.
 So it’s important to determine what Jesus means by “overcoming.”